conradludgate/blog/content/posts/yew-css.md

 In Yew's case, everything is a little more specific, however it's not too verbose.
 It would be similar situation if you were using TypeScript with React.

 This is great for me.
 I'm not a fan of JS but I like React.
-Yew let's me use the same concepts as React but in a language I am more fond of.
+Yew lets me use the same concepts as React but in a language I am more fond of.

 ## What are the downsides of Yew?